dd9jn/rfc4880bis/crypto-refresh.md

 - 32 octets representing an ephemeral X25519 public key.

-- A one-octet size of the following two values.
+- A one-octet size of the following fields.

 - The one-octet algorithm identifier, if it was passed (in the case of a v3 PKESK packet).